Saniya776/SmartBiz-AI-/README.md

 Author:

-Saniya Chettri
-Aspiring Data Analyst | Exploring AI Systems | Learning Tech One Project at a Time
+Saniya Chettri | Exploring AI Systems | Learning Tech One Project at a Time